Charli XCX discography

-In 2016 Charli XCX released the Vroom Vroom EP, which while not a commercial success, signaled a move for the singer into more experimental electronic territory.
+In 2016, Charli XCX released the Vroom Vroom EP, which, while not a commercial success, signaled a move for the singer into more experimental electronic territory.
 In promotion of her third studio album, she released the top-40 hits "After the Afterparty" and "Boys".
 After the album leaked however, the project was scrapped.
-In 2017 Charli XCX released two more experimental mixtapes, Number 1 Angel, and Pop 2, which both received critical acclaim.
+In 2017 Charli XCX released two more experimental mixtapes, Number 1 Angel, and Pop 2, both of which received critical acclaim.

-In September 2019 she released her third studio album Charli, which debuted at number 14 in the United Kingdom, number 42 in the United States, and entered the top 50 in Australia, Canada, Ireland, New Zealand, and Spain.
+In September 2019, she released her third studio album Charli, which debuted at number 14 in the United Kingdom, number 42 in the United States, and entered the top 50 in Australia, Canada, Ireland, New Zealand, and Spain.
 The album's lead single "1999" peaked at number 13 in the UK.
-She followed-up Charli with How I'm Feeling Now (2020), an album recorded in six weeks during COVID-19 lockdowns.
+She followed up Charli with How I'm Feeling Now (2020), an album recorded in six weeks during COVID-19 lockdowns.
 The album debuted at number 33 in the UK and received critical acclaim.

-Charli XCX released her fifth studio album Crash in March 2022, her last album under contract with Atlantic Records.
-Crash is her most commercially successful album to date, topping the charts in the UK, Australia, and Ireland, and becoming her first top 20 in the United States, Belgium and Germany.
+Charli XCX released her fifth studio album Crash in March 2022, her last album under with Asylum, before ultimately renewing her contract in 2023, with Atlantic.
+Crash became her most commercially successful album to that point, topping the charts in the UK, Australia, and Ireland, and becoming her first top 20 in the United States, Belgium and Germany.
 It also spawned the top-40 single "Beg for You".

+In June 2024, Charli released her sixth studio album, Brat, with the Atlantic record label; it was well received both critically and commercially, becoming her most successful album to date within just a month of its release.